rajprashant84/GeneratePasswordApi/README.md

 * FastApi
 * uvicorn

-## Prerequisites
-* Ensure that you have install python on your machine.

 ## Getting started
-   To setup and run the GeneratePasswordApi project, follow these steps:
+  Ensure that you have Python installed on your machine before setting up the GeneratePasswordApi project.
+If Python is not installed, you can download and install it from the [official Python website](https://www.python.org/downloads/).

 1. **Clone the Repository to your local machine:**
     * cd your-repository